Client: Basra Oil Company (BOC)

 Modification to HPU hydraulic header: We mobilised engineering and commissioning personnel to site and undertook home office engineering support post-handover to ensure export continuity.

 We carried out hose installation and commissioning work which allowed SPM-1 to commence export.
-This increased SOC’s export and SPM availability.
+This increased BOC’s export and SPM availability.

 Early take-over of the CMMP: We also took over the CMMP at short notice and ahead of schedule.
 It was transitioned to a fiscal metering state by working with EPC contactors and OEMs to complete numerous punch-list items and modifications without interruption to export.